Copyright

 When I first started designing I figured I was probably too small to really bother with it all.
-Who would want to steal my content?
-And, I am not planning to steal from anyone.
+I mean, who would want to steal my content?
+And, I am definitely not planning to steal from anyone.

 Then there was an Instagram account who screenshotted one of my YouTube videos and posted it to her account with no mention of me.
 A friend found it and after filling out some forms it was taken down.